Samsung Galaxy F series

-The Samsung Galaxy F series is a line of midrange smartphones manufactured by Samsung Electronics as part of their Galaxy line.
+The Samsung Galaxy F series is a line of entry-level and mid-range smartphones manufactured by Samsung Electronics as part of their Galaxy line.
 The first model released in the series was the Samsung Galaxy F41, which was launched on October 8, 2020.
 The line is sold exclusively in India, Bangladesh and China.
 In India, the series consists of rebranded Galaxy M models sold exclusively for the Indian market through Flipkart.